 - Avoid with recent or healing foot fractures, unhealed wounds, or active gout flares affecting the foot.
-Use cautiously and seek prior medical consultation with osteoarthritis affecting the foot or ankle or with severe vascular disease of the legs or feet.
-Use cautiously with diabetes, heart disease, unstable blood pressure, cancer, active infections, past episodes of fainting (syncope), mental illness, gallstones, kidney stones, or with a pacemaker.
+Use cautiously and seek prior medical consultation in those with osteoarthritis affecting the foot or ankle or with severe vascular disease of the legs or feet.
+Use cautiously in those with diabetes, heart disease, unstable blood pressure, cancer, active infections, past episodes of syncope (fainting), mental illness, gallstones, kidney stones, or a pacemaker.
 Use cautiously if pregnant or breastfeeding.
 Reflexology should not delay diagnosis or treatment with more proven techniques or therapies.

 - Shea butter: Shea butter is derived from the nut of the shea tree (Vitellaria paradoxa), which grows in West Africa.
-In human research, shea butter was shown to produce relief from nasal congestion.
-More research is needed before a conclusion can be made
+In human research, shea butter has been shown to produce relief from nasal congestion.
+Additional research is needed before a definitive conclusion can be made.

-- Avoid with known allergy/hypersensitivity to shea butter or its constituents.
-Use cautiously with allergies to latex.
-Use cautiously if taking anticoagulants.
+- Avoid in those with known allergy or hypersensitivity to shea butter or its constituents.
+Use cautiously in those with allergies to latex.
+Use cautiously in those taking anticoagulants.
 There is currently insufficient available safety evidence for use of shea butter during pregnancy or breastfeeding.

 - Sorrel: Research suggests that an herbal combination preparation containing sorrel, Sinupret®, may have beneficial effects in improving symptoms of sinusitis when used with antibiotics.
 It is not clear if these same effects would be seen with sorrel alone or what dose may be safe and effective.
 For allergic rhinitis, there is not enough evidence to make a conclusion at this time.
 More research of sorrel alone is needed.